-The neutron spectra at NTS have been generally unmoderated and rich in fast neutrons, so much so that doses from thermal neutrons were most certainly trivial.
-However, in some operational situations, considerable scattering could have occurred, resulting in some softening of the spectra [32].
+The neutron spectra at the NTS have been generally unmoderated and rich in fast neutrons, so much so that doses from thermal neutrons were most certainly trivial.
+However, in some operational situations, considerable scattering could have occurred, resulting in some softening of the spectra [37].
 Attachment A, Section A.5 presents more detail on neutron spectral characteristics.
-Figure A-10 and Table A-4 indicate that the $H_P(10, 0)$ contribution from neutrons with energies less than 10 keV can be ignored for the purposes of NTS dose reconstruction.
+Figure A-10 and Table A-4 indicate that the $H_P(10, 0^\circ)$ contribution from neutrons with energies less than 10 keV can be ignored for the purposes of NTS dose reconstruction.
 The primary $H_P(10)$ contributions fall in the energy ranges 100 keV to 2 MeV and 2 to 20 MeV.
-This information is summarized by energy band for a variety of spectra in Table 6-15 and NTS operational areas in Table 6-16.
-If the spectral characteristics of the operational neutron field are known, dose reconstructors can use this table to assign neutron dose fractions to the primary energy bands - 10 to 100 keV, 100 keV to 2 MeV and 2 to 20 MeV.
-In the absence of such information, however, it is recommended that dose reconstructors make the assumption favorable to claimants that neutron energies are between 100 keV and 2 MeV.
+This information is summarized by energy band for a variety of spectra in Table 6-16 and NTS operational areas in Table 6-17.